fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Components.md

 <div class="infusion-docs-note">While we won't get into grade inheritance until later (combining existing grade definitions by supplying multiple items in the `gradeNames` array), we'll quickly note two important rules:

 <ol>
-<li>The order of precedence when grades configurations have keys with the same name in the same place is that the rightmost grade will take precedence.</li>
+<li>The order of precedence when grade configurations have keys with the same name in the same place is that the rightmost grade will take precedence.</li>
 <li>Any combination including `fluid.viewComponent` or grades derived from it should be placed to the right of any non-`viewComponent` grade.</li>
 </ol>